mytardis/mytardis/README.rst

 Key features for users
 ----------------------
 The MyTardis data management platform is a software solution that manages research data and the associated metadata.
 MyTardis handles the underlying storage to ensure that data is securely archived and provides access to the data through a web portal.
-You can also access your data using an SFTP client like `Cyberduck <https://cyberduck.io/>`_.
+Data hosted in MyTardis can also be accessed via SFTP.

 `Read more... <http://www.mytardis.org/introduction/>`_

 Key features for instrument facilities
 --------------------------------------
 MyTardis takes care of distributing data to your users.
-Its instrument integration technology takes care of securely and automatically shifting data from instrument to repository, accessible by the right users, in real-time.
+Its instrument integration technology takes care of securely and automatically shifting data from instrument to repository and makes it accessible by the right users.

 `Read more... <http://www.mytardis.org/for-facilities/>`_